 When asked to what he attributes his success in life, Winston Churchill purportedly said, “Economy of effort.
 Never stand up when you can sit down, and never sit down when you can lie down.”

-My philosophy with programming is basically exactly the same.
-(Metaphorically, of course.)
+My philosophy with programming is basically the same.
 Here’s why.

 Finite mental energy